ajscolaro/gov-alerting-bot/README.md

 - **API version errors**: Some Cosmos chains use v1 instead of v1beta1 APIs
 - **Notification issues**: Ensure the Slack bot has permissions for the channel
 - **Missing proposals**: Check the console logs for API errors

-## Tips

-- The bot tracks proposal status in `data/proposal_state.json` with sections for each platform
-- Use `reply_broadcast=True` to ensure thread replies are visible in the channel
-- New platform integrations should follow the pattern of existing ones
-- Add `framework` parameter when storing/retrieving proposal data in different sections
-- Use consistent message formatting across all platforms for better user experience

 ## Contributing